How to Prepare for a Plant Medicine Retreat?

 What Foods can I eat to Prepare for an Ayahuasca Ceremony?

 Fresh, natural, non-processed foods with a high ratio of vegetables and fruit is the best way to prepare.
 The simplest approach is to eat a light vegetarian diet.
 Legumes, brown-rice, quinoa, oats, and lentils are good options.
 Eat organic whenever possible and drink lots of water.
-If you eat meat, chicken and fish are preferred.

 What about Prescription Medications and Ayahuasca?